kajackdfw/python_gcode_writer/README.md

-# python_gcode_writer
+# json_to_gcode.py
-A python script to write a simple gcode file.
+A python script to convert a json file to a gcode / nc file .